sethdford/memory-bank/developer-primer.md

 Solution:
 1. Verify Memory Bank Initialization: Confirm that you have initiated the Memory Bank initialization process by switching to Architect mode in a new project (see "Getting Started" section).
-Check if the `memory-bank/` folder and essential files were created at the project root after following the initialization plan provided by Roo Code in Architect mode.
+Check if the `memory-bank/` folder and essential files were created at the project root after following the initialization plan provided by Memory Bank in Architect mode.
 2. Initial Mode Switch: After VS Code restart, switch to "Ask" or "Architect" mode *first* to trigger Memory Bank loading.
 3. Use "Update Memory Bank" (UMB) Command: Use "update memory bank" or **"UMB" as a standalone prompt** at session end to explicitly trigger the comprehensive Memory Bank update and prepare for the next session.
 4. Check File Paths: Verify `memory-bank/` folder is at project root; incorrect paths prevent Memory Bank access.